-Seven percent of Americans don't have a bank account, according to a 2015 FDIC survey.
-If you're one of the 9 million that doesn't, there are alternatives available for cashing your paycheck.
+Six and a half percent of Americans don't have a bank account, according to a 2017 FDIC survey.
+If you're one of the 8.4 million households without a bank account, there are alternatives available for cashing your paycheck.
 Most of these options have associated costs that exceed the charges of some banks, so it is worth considering the feasibility of opening a bank account first.

-After the first 30 days as an account holder, you can deposit a check and have access to your funds with only a one day hold.
+You can even get a checking account without the checks.
+For example, Key Bank offers an "hassle-free checkless account" with a minimum deposit of $10 and no monthly fees.
+After the first 30 days as an account holder, you can deposit a check and have access to your funds with only a one-day hold.
 If you have an equivalent balance in your account, then you can cash the check immediately.
-Key Bank can you a debit card associated with the account that is accepted virtually everywhere as good as cash and will be insured against loss.
+Key Bank can issue you a debit card associated with the account that is accepted virtually everywhere, as good as cash, and will be insured against loss.

-A bank account will enable you to opt for direct deposit by your employer or government agencies like the IRS and Social Security.
-The money can then be spent on your debit card without the bother of a visit to a bank or check-cashing entity.
+A bank account will enable you to opt for direct deposit by your employer or government agencies like the Internal Revenue Service and Social Security.
+The money can then be spent with your debit card without the bother of a visit to a bank or check-cashing entity.

 The following options are worth considering if you have decided a bank account is not appropriate given your circumstances.

-A few banks will cash checks from non-customers which are not generated by their bank.
+A few banks will cash checks not generated by their bank for non-customers.
 Fees will generally be higher for this service.
-KeyBank, for example, charges 1% of the check, up to a maximum fee of $22.50.
+Bank of America, for example, charges $8 per check, up to a maximum fee of $22.50.

 Check Cashing Kiosks

 Check cashing kiosks exist in many retail and convenience stores.
-Some provide 24/7 check cashing services while others are only open when the store customer service center is open.
-Options for receiving payment include cash or payment on a store card at some large retailers.
+Some provide 24/7 check-cashing services, while others are only open when the store's customer service center is open.
+Options for receiving payment include cash or payment on a store gift card at some large retailers.
 A disadvantage of this option is a fee structure often ranging from 1 - 5%.
-7-Eleven, for example, charges .99% of the check amount at their kiosk.
+7-Eleven, for example, charges .99% of the check amount at its kiosk.

 Check Cashing Services at Retail Stores

-Check cashing services for payroll checks, government checks, tax checks, and money orders are available at many Walmart stores for a small fee - $3 for checks $1,000 or less and $6 for checks greater than $1,000 and no more than $5,000.
-(The limit increases to $7,500 from January to April for tax refund checks.).
+Check cashing services for payroll checks, government checks, tax checks, and money orders are available at many Walmart stores for a small fee—$4 for checks $1,000 or less and $8 for checks higher than $1,000, with a maximum check amount of $5,000.
+Walmart will also cash a personal check of up to $200 for a fee of $6.

-KMart will cash payroll, government and two-party checks (up to $500) for $1 in some states and free of charge in others.
+KMart will cash payroll, government, and personal checks (up to $500) for $1 in most participating locations.

 Prepaid Bank Cards

-Banks offer prepaid cards you can get without having to open a bank account.
-For example, if you sign up for a Chase Liquid card, you can load cash and checks onto your card at an ATM or via an app on your phone.
+Some financial institutions offer prepaid cards which you can get without having to open a bank account.
+In some cases, you can load cash and checks onto your card at an ATM or via an app on your phone.
 You can then use your card to withdraw money or make purchases.
-Note that there is a monthly fee for these services.
-It’s currently $4.95 for the Chase Liquid card.
+Note that there will be a monthly fee for these services.

 Check Cashing Stores

-Check cashing stores will often provide an advance on paychecks not yet issued for a sizeable fee and will take the proceeds of the individual's paycheck on its delivery date.
+Check-cashing stores will often provide an advance on paychecks not yet issued for a sizeable fee, and will take the proceeds of the individual's paycheck on its delivery date.
 These Payday Loans are the most expensive option, and once recipients get accustomed to a schedule for advance payments, they are more likely to continually tap this service at a significant cost.
-According to the Consumer Federation of America, payday loans can cost $15 - $30 to borrow $100 with interest adding up to 400% over the course of a year.
+According to the Consumer Federation of America, payday loans can cost $15 to $30 to borrow $100 with interest adding up to 400% over the course of a year.